The Foolproof Guide for your First Ladakh Motorcycle Tour.

 Passing Through: Jawahar Tunnel, Banihal, Anantnag

 On the second day, start with exploring Patnitop on your motorcycle, and then head towards Kargil.
-Riding from Patnitop to Srinagar is a delightful ride which provides moments of clarity and peace.
+The ride from Patnitop to Srinagar is a delightful one.
+It’ll provide moments of clarity and peace.
 After crossing the Jawahar Tunnel, the green valleys of Kashmir will come in your sight.

 You will reach Srinagar by 5 pm if you start early morning.
 Once you arrive there, you can make your evenings more fun by: